 Nevertheless, we can add this paper to the growing list of studies showing how beneficial gut microbes attenuate bad dietary choices.
 I don’t mean to conclude here that you can pop probiotics and ingest prebiotics and expect no ill consequences from eating a predominantly highly processed and nutrient-poor diet.
 Far from it.

-That said, it’s clear these beneficial microbes are capable of reducing the damage many of us intentionally or unintentionally cause ourselves when engaging in questionable dietary practices.
+But it’s clear these beneficial microbes are capable of reducing the damage many of us intentionally or unintentionally cause ourselves when engaging in questionable dietary habits.
 More confirmation that any hypotheses about nutrition or disease that fail to take gut flora into consideration are woefully incomplete.